nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Notably, there are various wrapper classes to ensure type safety, namely `CommandArguments`, `ArgName`, and `ItemReference`, used instead of passing raw strings around in an error-prone manner.

-Furthermore, instead of pointlessly instantiating objects that do not store any state, all of the parsing work (save the main `CommandParser`) is done by static methods, in the various `_CommandParser` classes (eg. `AddCommandParser`, `ListCommandParser`).
+Furthermore, instead of pointlessly instantiating objects that do not store any state, all of the parsing work (save the main `CommandParser`) is done by static methods, in the various `XYZCommandParser` classes (eg. `AddCommandParser`, `ListCommandParser`).

 The `CommonParser` class holds common methods for each parser, for example quantity parsing and validation (eg. preventing negative quantities), checking for unsupported named arguments, etc.